 9.2 Philosophers’ Imprint

-For each article I’ve shown which topic the model thinks the article most likely falls in.
+For each article I’ve shown the topic to which the model gives the highest probability.
 And these are, I think, mostly sensible classifications.
 But I’ve also shown the probability the model gives to that article being in just that topic.
 And given that these are maximal, they might look surprisingly low.

 This is really surprising, and a sign that something’s gone wrong.
-It tells us something, I think, about the language of 21st century philosophy.
+It tells us something, I think, about the language of twenty-first-century philosophy.
 I’ll return to this in the next section.
-What I’d rather look at, because I think it tells us something more about where philosophy is heading, is the topic that was second on the above list: Other History.
+What I’d rather look at, because I think it tells us something more about where philosophy is heading, is the topic that was second on the above list: other history.

-Now on the one hand, that’s only a 10.1% probability of being in Idealism.
-On the other hand, it doesn’t look like a mistake for the model to put this article in Idealism.
-And to my eyes, in the twelve journals I’m focussing on, there are no articles from about 1995–2013 that were correctly classified as Idealism articles.
+Now on the one hand, that’s only a 10.1 percent probability of being in idealism.
+On the other hand, it doesn’t look like a mistake for the model to put this article in idealism.
+And to my eyes, in the twelve journals I’m focussing on, there are no articles from about 1995–2013 that were correctly classified as idealism articles.

-I don’t want to say that one article in Imprint is a trend, even if it is something we hadn’t seen in the last 7000 or so articles in the original data set.
+I don’t want to say that one article in Imprint is a trend, even if it is something we hadn’t seen in the last seven thousand or so articles in the original data set.
 But it is interesting, and something to watch for over upcoming years.
-It is so striking to me that Idealism went from being so big to so small, and some regression to the mean seems like it wouldn’t be a surprise.
+It is so striking to me that idealism went from being so big to so small, and some regression to the mean seems like it wouldn’t be a surprise.